 How to Get a Urine Sample From Your Dog

 If the veterinarian has requested a urine sample, there are a few things you can do.
 First, the veterinarian will likely want a fresh (first thing in the morning) sample.
-How you obtain the sample will depend on whether your dog is male or female.
+How you obtain the urine sample will depend on whether your dog is male or female.

 To get a male urine sample, take him to the place he normally urinates.
 Wait until he begins before angling the sample cup into the stream.
 Remember, you only need a small amount.
 Secure the cap and bring to the veterinarian quickly.